swat-ds/fps.swarthmore.edu/_posts/2019-12-04-inception-from-islam-aly.md

 Learn more about _Inception_ and his other works on his [website](https://www.islamaly.com/inception.html).

-This artist book was commissioned as part of the _Friends, Peace, and Sanctuary_ project for Swarthmore College Rare Books Collection in 2018/2019 and exhibited at [Swarthmore College McCabe Library](https://www.swarthmore.edu/libraries/mccabe-library) and the [Philadelphia Free Library - Parkway Central](https://libwww.freelibrary.org/locations/parkway-central-library).
+This work was commissioned as part of the _Friends, Peace, and Sanctuary_ project for Swarthmore College Rare Books Collection in 2018/2019 and exhibited at [Swarthmore College McCabe Library](https://www.swarthmore.edu/libraries/mccabe-library) and the [Philadelphia Free Library - Parkway Central](https://libwww.freelibrary.org/locations/parkway-central-library).

 Photo credit for works: Islam Aly